dnlvarga/dnlvarga.github.io/Web/burpsuite.md

 Send the request to Repeater [CTRL+R].
 Then you can edit the request in the Repeater tab [CTRL+SHIFT+R] and resend it.

 # URL Encoding/Decoding
-In Repeater we can easily URL encode, just select a text and CTRL+U or right-click on the selected text, then select Convert Selection>URL>URL encode key characters.
+- In Repeater we can easily URL encode, just select a text and CTRL+U or right-click on the selected text, then select Convert Selection>URL>URL encode key characters (or select another type of encoding).
+- There is a Decoder tab in Burp [CTRL+E].
+Here we can quickly encode or decode however we want.
+- You can also use Burp Inspector which can be found in various places like Burp Proxy or Burp Repeater.